Make Money With Google AdSense

 Recently, a lot of publishers have been getting their accounts disabled for "fraudulent or potential fraudulent click activity."

-This has frustrated a lot of AdSense publishers because many claim they have done nothing wrong and how in the heck does Google define "potential?"
+This has frustrated a lot of AdSense publishers because many claim they have done nothing wrong and how in the heck does Google define "potential" click fraud?

 No one really knows.

-Remember, Google earns its money from advertising.
+Remember, Google earns most money from advertising.
 The ads that appear on your pages are costing someone money every single time a click is registered.

 Google monitors clicks very closely -- especially if your account is new.